Let’s look at the mistakes of the arch-villain of the Bond films to see what we can learn from their money blueprint.

 Dr Evil loves cats and the comedy potential of feline related double entendres.
 He also has a tank of sharks which he feeds with uninvited guests.
 Through his pets, Dr Evil reveals his need to be loved unconditionally.
 Dr Evil perhaps feels that cats and sharks are less likely than people to let him down or take advantage of his emotional vulnerability?

-However, pets are costly and can limit your flexibility when plotting to dominate the world or go on holiday.
-And the vets bills and insurance etc etc are an issue for FI seekers.
+However, pets are costly and can limit your flexibility when going on holiday (let along when taking over the world).
+And the pet food, vets bills and insurance etc etc are an issue for those pursuing financial independence.

 Human vanity urges us to leave a legacy.
 Dr Evil is obsessed with a desire for immortality which is tricky to achieve, not to mention expensive.
 Dr Evil attempts to solve this problem by having children…or, more accurately, having a clone of himself made in a laboratory.

 But parenthood is not for everyone.
-Whitney Houston may have sung that the children are the future…but they’re also expensive.
+Whitney Houston may have sung that the children are the future…but they’re also expensive and stressful.
 Dr Evil wants the best for his clones and all those matching uniforms and buggies are not cheap…even at Primark.
 So people should think long and hard before bringing more mini-mes into the world.

 He’s had many chances to kill James Bond.
 But the truth is that Dr Evil feeds off the rivalry.
 This may explain the over-elaborate ways in which Dr Evil seeks to bring about Bond’s demise.
 Dr Evil’s over-elaboration is ineffective in practice and allows Bond plenty of opportunities to get away.
 This is a form of self-sabotage.

 Dr Evil’s over-elaboration is also a drag on his portfolio performance.
 Dr Evil can’t resist the temptation to keep adding more holdings, often doubling up needlessly on diversification.
 By combining multiple actively managed funds with high platform costs and the costs of a financial adviser, Dr Evil sabotages his own investment returns.
 Doh!